 Primavera is presenting three extraordinary plays in 2014.

-The first is the first ever revival of The Notorious Mrs Ebbsmith, by Arthur Wing Pinero, the foremost playwright of the Victorian theatre.
-Directed by Abbey Wright and starring Rhiannon Sommers, this is a major rediscovery.
+The first was the first ever revival of The Notorious Mrs Ebbsmith, by Arthur Wing Pinero, the foremost playwright of the Victorian theatre.
+Directed by Abbey Wright and starring Rhiannon Sommers and Christopher Ravenscroft, this was a major rediscovery.

-The second is Martine, by Jean-Jacques Bernard, one of the finest plays of the French theatre, written in 1922.
-This is the first revival since it was staged by Peter Hall at the National Theatre in 1985.
+The second was Martine, by Jean-Jacques Bernard, one of the finest plays of the French theatre, written in 1922.
+This was the first revival since it was staged by Peter Hall at the National Theatre in 1985.
 Directed by Tom Littler, it starred Hannah Murray and Susan Penhaligon.

 In the autumn, we present the first ever revival of Terence Rattigan's first play, First Episode.
 Tom Littler directs this charming and moving comedy about student life in 1930s Oxford.